 As she came to learn on the last day of her trip, Astrid was a prominent researcher in the fields of neurophysiology and she had a fascinating theory about how to properly change one person’s synaptic arrays to change habits, ways of thinking, and even control thoughts.
 When Susan had told her about her fantasy of having her personality rewritten as if she were nothing more than an automaton, Astrid had realized that the woman she was so fond of could be the key to her project’s success and offered her the chance to participate in the experience willingly, but things didn’t work out the way she expected and… well, you already know how the story went.

 Now, things were different.
 After months of intensive research, she had finally reached a point where her brainwashing techniques were something quite real and Susan was about to be the first subject to undergo the whole procedure.
 In the end, everyone would be happy: she would have a mindless lover to keep her pleased and the certainty of her genius being recognized in a near future.
-As for the Scottish woman she would get live her inner fantasies to the full, something only a few people are truly capable of in their lifetime.
+As for the Scottish woman, she would get to live her inner fantasies to the fullest, something only a few people are truly capable of in their lifetime.

 Trapped in a cold chair, with a large set of headphones firmly pressed against her ears, Susan looked at Astrid standing across the room and now wearing a lab coat instead of her tantalizing dress.
 She wanted to say something, but the muscle relaxant she had been administered didn’t allow her to articulate a proper sentence, but only some random, meaningless sounds.

 “Time for another treatment, my love.” cooed Astrid as she pressed some buttons and turned a couple of knobs on a console.
-Susan squirmed in the chair as, once again, powerful music she adored, laced with subliminal commands, pierced her ears and began working her magic inside her mind:
+Susan squirmed in the chair as, once again, the powerful music she adored, laced with subliminal commands, pierced her ears and began working her magic inside her mind:

 “One day where I didn’t die a thousand timesWhere I could satisfy this life of mineOne small day…One day where every hour could be a joy to meAnd live a life the way it’s meant to beOne small day…”